PaaaulZ/PhotoViewerOutOfMemoryNoMore/README.md

 Why not?
 Windows Photo Viewer is EOL but i like it and a lot of people still use it.
 Besides, on a fresh install of Windows 7 you have nothing else to open images (except Paint).

+### Usage

+1) Download the lastest release
+2) Run as Administrator
+3) Browse for ImagingEngine.dll
+4) Press "Patch"

+If you get an access denied error manually take ownership of the folder and give yourself full read and write permissions

 ### Before you start

 The DLL we need to patch (ImagingEngine.dll) is usually located in ```"C:\Program Files\Windows Photo Viewer\"``` or ```"C:\Program Files (x86)\Windows Photo Viewer\"```.